 Popular streamer DisguisedToast made a video explaining how much money streamers can make, and said that when he averaged about 10,000 viewers per stream, he generated about $4,000/month in automatic ad revenue.
 While he said he never generates new ads for his viewers, other streamers who do can make tons of money this way.

-Twitch isn’t a way to get rich quick, but there are a lot of different ways you can generate money just by streaming video games.
+Twitch isn’t a way to get rich quick.
+Still, Twitch offers a lot of different ways that you can generate money just by streaming video games.
 With a decent subscriber base, an active chat that constantly sends you bits, and extra revenue from ads, Twitch streaming can be a very profitable gig.